ailenus/java-notes/readme.md

 ## Concurrency

 - advantages: better performance, faster response time
-- disadvantages: shared resources must be handled carefully; data races, deadlock and livelock
+- disadvantages: shared resources must be handled carefully
+  - data races, deadlock, and livelock
 - *thread* is smallest unit of execution
 - *process* consists of one or more threads
-- *task* is the work a thread executes, often a lambda
+- *task* is work a thread executes, usually lambda
 - order of thread execution is *nondeterministic*

 ### Creating Threads